WarrenPhilippe/Blog/README.md

+---
+layout: page
+title: "Cybersecurity Blog Posts by Jamie Warren Philippe"
+permalink: /cybersecurity-blog/
+---

 # Cybersecurity Blog Posts by Jamie Warren Philippe

 Welcome to my collection of cybersecurity write-ups, where I explore real-world vulnerabilities, penetration testing techniques, and security misconfigurations.

 ## 📌 Featured Posts:
 - **[Exploiting RD Gateway Vulnerability](./ExploitingRDGatewayVuln.md)**
-  - A deep dive into abusing Remote Desktop Gateway misconfigurations.
+  A deep dive into abusing Remote Desktop Gateway misconfigurations.
 - **[Exploiting SMTP Open Relays](./Exploiting_SMTP_Open_Relays.md)**
-  - How open SMTP relays can be abused for spam, phishing, and data exfiltration.
+  How open SMTP relays can be abused for spam, phishing, and data exfiltration.
 - **[How to Own a Bank](./How_to_Own_a_Bank.md)**
-  - A pentesting story showcasing privilege escalation, lateral movement, and security failures.
+  A pentesting story showcasing privilege escalation, lateral movement, and security failures.
 - **[Microsoft Exchange Client Access Server Information Disclosure](./MsExchangeInfoDisclosure.md)**
-  - Discusses an information disclosure bug in Exchange CAS revealing internal IPs.
+  Discusses an information disclosure bug in Exchange CAS revealing internal IPs.
 - **[SNMP 'GETBULK' Reflection DDoS – Weaponizing Network Services](./snmpGetBulk.md)**
-  - Explores how SNMP GETBULK can be exploited for large-scale DDoS amplification.
+  Explores how SNMP GETBULK can be exploited for large-scale DDoS amplification.
 - **[Shadow IT – The Hidden Risk in Organizations](./shadowIT.md)**
-  - How unauthorized IT systems pose security risks and how to mitigate them.
+  How unauthorized IT systems pose security risks and how to mitigate them.

 ## 📂 Additional Resources:
 - **[`source_codes/`](./source_codes/)** - Contains proof-of-concept scripts and attack simulations.